Tubbz-alt/LLNMS/docs/sphinx/index.rst

 To install, the ``llnms-installer.sh`` script is provided.
 This will build, then install any software.
 See the :ref:`llnms_installer` page for more details.

+Once LLNMS has been installed, it is imperative that the environment variable ``LLNMS_HOME`` be specified in either your scripts or in your bashrc.  ``LLNMS_HOME`` is used as the base path for many of the internal scripts.
+All LLNMS executables will be located in ``$LLNMS_HOME/bin`` so its recommended to add that to your system or user path.

 Overview
 ========